 The school will follow the guidelines on both these matters as set out by the Education Reform Act and acts of worship will be non-denominational in character.
 They will be Christian based with a firm moral emphasis.
 Parents/carers may withdraw their child from the arrangements for Religious Education and Worship, if they so wish.
-Such requests should be made in writing to the Principal.
+Such requests should be made in writing to the Head of School.

-REWARDS
+51 REWARDS

 We encourage, praise and reward the efforts and achievements of our students across a wide range of activities.
 Students are awarded House Points for displaying positive learning behaviours, positive behaviour around school or for taking part in leadership opportunities.
 They are also awarded within lessons through the Hayes Learner attributes that students will display through their learning.
-Students are also awarded certificates in the end of term Celebration of Achievement assemblies for their numbers of House Points as well as rewards for individuals and tutor groups.
+Students are also awarded certificates in the end of term Celebration of Achievement assemblies for their number of House Points as well as rewards for individuals and tutor groups.
+Hayes School Awards Evening is held for nominated students and their parents and carers in the summer term to celebrate the achievements of those who have excelled in different ways across the school.
 In addition, we reward through Good News Postcards sent to students and by publicising their achievements in the weekly newsletter.